-In this complex conspiracy and drug trafficking case Mr. Rice successfully argued that the police could not lawfully seize text messages from a cell phone provider by using a production order under s.
-487.012 of the Criminal Code.
+In this complex conspiracy and drug trafficking case Mr Rice successfully argued that the police could not lawfully seize text messages from a cell phone provider by using a production order under s 487.012 of the Criminal Code.
 The trial judge ruled that a wiretap authorization was required.
 The trial judge also ruled on a subsequent motion that the police could not seize data from a smartphone under the doctrine of search incidental to arrest.
 The police may seize a smartphone incidental to arrest but they are required to get a search warrant in order to search the contents.
-Mr. Rice has written about these important new developments in the law on this Blog: On The Wire.
+Mr Rice has written about these important new developments in the law on his Blog: On The Wire.

 In this wiretap case the defendants were charged with conspiracy, drug trafficking and a criminal organization offence.
 At the conclusion of the investigation the RCMP obtained arrest warrants and the defendants were arrested at their residences.
 The police did not have search warrants for the defendants’ homes nor prior judicial authorization to enter the homes to carry out the arrests.
 Such a warrant is called a “Feeney warrant”.
-The police entered the residence of Mr. Rice’s client during the arrest and seized evidence from the house.
-Mr. Rice brought an evidence suppression motion to exclude the evidence from the trial because the police were not authorized to enter his client’s house in breach of his reasonable expectation of privacy under ss.
-8 and 24(2) of the Charter of Rights.
+The police entered the residence of Mr Rice’s client during the arrest and seized evidence from the house.
+Mr Rice brought a pretrial motion to exclude the evidence from the trial because the police were not authorized to enter his client’s house in breach of his reasonable expectation of privacy under ss 8 and 24(2) of the Charter of Rights.
 The trial judge granted the motion and the evidence was excluded from the trial.